 You can easily serve grilled chicken and sweet potatoes for dinner the night before (make extras) and then cook the quinoa and make the drizzle the next day for a whole new meal.
 It’s that easy.

 How gorgeous is this?

 Here I added Sriracha Mayo.
 Yes, it’s more of an indulgence, but it’s so perfect with this dish.

 Interested in other healthy dinners?
 You might want to give this Healthy Sausage Kale Quinoa Skillet a try.
 Or maybe this One-Pot Chili Lime Chicken and Quinoa is more your style.
 These Skinny Baked Sheet Pan Chicken Fajitas are a favorite of mine.
-And Cauliflower "Fried Rice" with Chicken is the bomb.
+And Cauliflower “Fried Rice” with Chicken is amazing.
 Give them all a chance when you have time.

 Two years ago I made this Peanut Butter-Chocolate Icebox Cake that is perfect for summertime.
 Four years ago these Frozen Greek Yogurt Cherry Bites became a favorite snack.
 And five years ago I posted Lucky Charms Ice Cream and have been enjoying it ever since.

 Chicken, Sweet Potato and Quinoa Bowls with Tomatillo Drizzle